RF-DETR: Neural Architecture Search for Real-Time Detection Transformers: Discussion on Notable Discovered Architectures

 \section{Discussion on Notable Discovered Architectures}

-All ``tunable'' knobs are used when defining the Pareto-optimal model families, validating our choice of search space.
-This suggests that expanding the search space may additionally improve downstream performance.
+Several trends emerge from our weight-sharing NAS.
+First, we note that all tunable ``knobs'' are used when defining Pareto-optimal model families, validating our search space.
+This suggests that expanding the search space may further improve downstream performance.

-The Pareto optimal models tend to use the same patch size, excluding the Max variants which are just chosen as the highest accuracy running at less than 100ms.
-For example, the optimal patch size for \method \ with a DINOv2-S backbone converges to a size of 16, whereas the DINOv2-B backbone converges to a patch size of 20.
-The optimal patch size for \method-Seg with a DINOv2-S backbone is 12.
-All Pareto-optimal model families simultaneously scale the compute in both the encoder and the decoder.
-Changing patch size, number of windows, and resolution impacts the encoder, and changing number of decoder layers and number of queries impacts the decoder.
-For \method-Seg, scaling resolution also impacts the segmentation head.
-We find that using 2 windows is typically optimal in the encoder and resolution scales within a family as we increase latency.
-For the decoder, on COCO the detector model keeps queries constant and scales decoder layers only, while for the segmentation model both are scaled simultaneously.
-This may be because the depth of the segmentation head is tied to the number of decoder layers, and there may be a certain minimum number of layers in the segmentation head that produce viable masks, so even the lowest latency model uses at least that number of layers.
-To compensate for the additional latency of those decoder layers, the segmentation model trades off the number of queries it uses to get lower latency for smaller model sizes, which effectively reduces the width of the decoder.
-While the object detector evaluated on COCO prefers a wide and shallow decoder, the segmentation model prefers a thin and deep decoder.
+Across Pareto-optimal models, patch size is consistent within model families.
+For example, the optimal patch size for RF-DETRs \ with a DINOv2-S backbone is 16, RF-DETRs \ with a DINOv2-B backbone is 20, and \method-Segs with a DINOv2-S backbone is 12.
+Pareto-optimal models also jointly scale encoder and decoder compute: patch size, number of windows, and resolution impact the encoder, while decoder depth, and number of queries affect the decoder.
+For \method-Seg, scaling resolution impacts the segmentation head.
+We find that using 2 windows in the encoder is typically optimal and resolution scales within a model family as we increase latency.
+On COCO, \method \ scales decoder depth while keeping the number of queries fixed, while \method-Seg simultaneously scales both axes.
+This likely reflects a minimum viable segmentation head depth; to offset its latency, \method-Seg reduces its total number of queries, yielding a thin, deep decoder, in contrast to \method’s wide, shallow decoder.